theodi/cid/README.md

 	after_success:
 		- '[ "$TRAVIS_BRANCH" == "master" ] && [ "$TRAVIS_PULL_REQUEST" == "false" ] && cid publish'

-This installs cid, runs the validation, and then (if the branch is master) generates a new `datapackage.json` and pushes it to github.

 You'll also need to add your Github token to the `.travis.yml` file.
 To do this, just run:

-	gem install travis
 	travis encrypt GITHUB_OAUTH_TOKEN="YOUR_TOKEN_HERE" --add

-Then just add your repo to Travis, and push your changes.

-Now whenever someone makes a pull request on your data, Cid will validate the data against the schema, and you'll get a nice build status telling you if it's good to go!

 ## Examples